Alan Eagleson: Forced resignation from the Hockey Hall of Fame

 On January 6, 1998, the day of Eagleson's first guilty plea, Hockey Hall of Fame member Brad Park made a public statement, saying, "I challenge the Hall of Fame to remove Alan Eagleson.
 If they do not, I will request to be removed.
 I do not want to be on the same wall as that man."
 Over the next six weeks, 18 other Hall of Fame players (including Bobby Orr, Andy Bathgate, Bobby Hull, Gordie Howe, Jean Béliveau, Mike Bossy, Johnny Bucyk, Ted Lindsay, Henri Richard, Johnny Bower, Darryl Sittler and Dickie Moore) followed Park's lead and threatened to resign from the Hall if Eagleson was allowed to remain.

 The Hall initially tried to stay out of the controversy, but with the growing player revolt, a formal vote of board members was scheduled to decide the matter.
 Knowing that he faced all-but certain expulsion (an informal vote to expel him had already passed), Eagleson resigned in April 1998, six days before the board's final vote was scheduled.
 His resignation was accepted immediately, and Eagleson became the first member of a sports hall of fame in North America to resign.
-Along with Gil Stein, Eagleson is one of only two people ever removed from the Hockey Hall of Fame.